Skip to main content

 Set a Budget

-You can update your budget at any time—just keep in mind that major changes might impact your venue or vendor options.
+You can update your budget anytime, but major changes may affect venue or vendor options.

 Name Your Event

-• Include your company name and event type for clarity (e.g. “Acme Co.
-Q3 Offsite” or “Revenue Team Retreat – Fall 2025”)
+• Include company name and event type (e.g., “Acme Co.
+Q3 Offsite”)

-That’s it!
-After completing these steps, your event page will be set up and ready for planning.
-You’ll be able to explore vendors, add collaborators, and start building your itinerary.
+Once you’ve completed these steps, your event page is ready!
+You can explore vendors, add collaborators, and start building your itinerary.

-Need help making changes later?
-You can always make changes in the Event Details section.
-Learn how here.
+Need to make changes later?
+Update details anytime in the Event Details section.

 Did this answer your question?